kristianmandrup/schema-to-yup/Readme.md

 ### Custom constraint handler functions

-You can also add custom custraint handler functions directly via the `config` object as follows:
+You can add custom custraint handler functions directly via the `config` object.
 This can be used to override built in constraints or extend with your own.

 A custom handler to validate a string formatted as a valid `ip` address might look something like this (presuming such a method is available on `yup` string).
 You can also use this with [yup schema type extensions](https://github.com/jquense/yup#extending-schema-types).